How to Get Into Case Western: Admissions Stats + Tips

 - Arrive early to fill out paperwork and explore the campus.

 - Follow up with the person who interviewed you by sending them a thank you note or email.

 7. Request great letters of recommendation

 Case Western considers letters of recommendation to be an “important” part of the admissions process.
 Before you start collecting letters of recommendation, read these tips on how to request an excellent letter of recommendation from a teacher or academic counselor.

 Early Decision II

 Students can apply to Case Western using the Common Application or Coalition Application.
 You’ll also need the following:

 - Official high school transcript

-- Transcripts from any other colleges/universities attended
+- Transcripts from other universities

-- Official SAT or ACT scores
+- Official SAT or ACT scores (optional)

 - $70 application fee